fbpx

 Even though it may be convenient to have breakfast at your hotel, it’s not budget-friendly (and the food isn’t usually stellar.)
 So instead, grab some fresh fruit at the Farmer’s Market or hit up a local bakery.

 One way to save money while eating out is to get your food to go.
-That way, you can avoid paying for drinks (just remember to pack some!)
-And you can supplement with food you buy at the grocery store.
+That way, you can avoid paying for drinks (just remember to pack some!).
+And supplement with food you buy at the grocery store.

 Most plate lunches are quite large and can be easily shared, especially with kids.
 We like to order extra rice, which makes the meal stretch a bit further.